nicholalexander/youreuler/README.md

 17. the short code can conflict with an existing one!
 18. no api slugs and what else?
 19. custom errors
+20. resolve in url_shortener
+21. .env file for redis and heroku env var

 ## Requirements